KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float price_change
         float price_percent_change
     }

+    TIMESTAMP-WSJ-GAINERS many to only one WSJ-OBSERVATIONS : "compile"

+    WSJ-OBSERVATIONS {
+        int ID PK
+        date date
+        int hour
+    }

     TIMESTAMP-WSJ-GAINERS many to only one WSJ-GAINERS : "compile" TIMESTAMP-Y-GAINERS many to only one Y-GAINERS : "compile"